flenniken/statictea/docs/funtypes.md

 # newFunResultWarn

 Return a new FunResult object containing a warning.
-It takes a warning, the index of the problem parameter, and the two optional strings that go with the warning.
+It takes a warning, the index of the problem parameter, and the optional string that goes with the warning.

 ```nim
 func newFunResultWarn(warning: Warning; parameter: Natural = 0; p1: string = ""): FunResult